RisPNG/Xin/README.md

 # Xin
-A Packaged Package Manager TUI developed in Golang using Bubble Tea.
+A Packaged Package Manager TUI developed in Golang using Bubble Tea for Debian-based systems.

 I plan to develop this because I like installing packages with `--no-install-recommends --no-install-suggests` in `apt` and `nala` or `-R` in `Aptitude`.
 It's bad in regular practice because recommends are somewhat crucial (not as crucial as depends).